 • The extensive form

-This course offers flexible deadlines and self-paced learning.
-All learning materials are available 100 percent online.
+This course offers flexible deadlines and self-paced learning for busy students.
+Learning materials are available 100% online.
 A shareable, free certificate is available upon completion of the course.
 This goes for other free courses on Coursera as well.

 14. University of Queensland’s Introduction to Social Psychology